 50 % To test the objectiveness of the concept.
 50 % To test the analytical skill of the concept OR to test the application skill of the concept.

 Continuous Internal Assessment (CIA):

-CIA is conducted for a total of 30 marks (Table 1), with 20 marks for Continuous Internal Examination (CIE), 05 marks for Quiz and 05 marks for Alternative Assessment Tool (AAT).
+CIA is conducted for a total of 30 marks (Table 1), with 25 marks for Continuous Internal Examination (CIE), 05 marks for Quiz/ Alternative Assessment Tool (AAT).